-Note: The denoising I describe in this post was not done for scientific purposes, but for artistic reasons.
-For proper methods on image denoising, follow the CARE paper trail.
+Note: The denoising I describe in this post was done for artistic reasons and not for scientific purposes.
+For the proper methodology on image denoising, please follow the CARE paper.
 I wanted to denoise a twenty-year-old photomicrograph.
 It’s one of the first scientific images I created back in 2003.
-It’s so ancient that I used a […]
+It’s so ancient that I used […]

 Biology is exciting and informative, giving us insight into the beauty of life.
 What we see with the microscope is the amazing developmental process by which form emerges out of unformed material.
 To watch an embryo develop is to see the life of a new individual emerge, gradually, stage by stage, from very simple material […]